NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 [^1]: triangle, square and circle bumpers

-**Precondition** -- Editor mode enabled
+**Precondition:**  Editor mode enabled

-**Trigger** -- Gizmo type selected from the gizmos panel
+**Trigger:** Gizmo type selected from the gizmos panel

-**Path** --
+**Path:**

 1. The `20L x 20L` layout grid becomes highlighted.

 2. The status label informs the user that he needs to select one grid location.

 3. The user selects a grid square from the layout by clicking it.

 4. If the grid square is occupied by another gizmo, go to `3`.
 .
 The status label informs the user that he can now add more gizmos of the same type animated for 2 seconds, go to `2`.

-**Postcondition** -- One or more gizmos of the same type have been added to the layout.
+**Postcondition:** One or more gizmos of the same type have been added to the layout.

----

 ### Add Absorber

-**Precondition** -- Editor mode enabled
+**Precondition:** Editor mode enabled

-**Trigger** -- Absorber shape selected from the gizmos panel
+**Trigger:** Absorber shape selected from the gizmos panel

-**Path** --
+**Path:**

 1. The `20L x 20L` layout grid becomes highlighted.

 2. The status label informs the user that he needs to select one grid location representing the right top corner of the absorber.

 3. The user selects a grid square from the layout by clicking it.

 4. If the grid square is occupied by another gizmo, go to `3`.

 5. The status label informs the user that he needs to select one grid location representing the left bottom corner of the absorber, do `3 - 4`and go to `6`.

 6. The status label informs the user that he can now add more gizmos of the same type, go to `2`.

-**Postcondition** -- One or more absorbers of the same type have been added to the layout.
+**Postcondition**: One or more absorbers of the same type have been added to the layout.

 ### Remove Gizmo

-**Precondition:** Editor mode selected
+**Precondition:** Editor mode enabled

-**Triggers:** Gizmo selected and delete button has been clicked **Paths:**
+**Trigger:** Gizmo selected

+**Path:**

-1. User clicks on gizmo
+1. User clicks delete button.

-2. User Clicks delete button

-3. Gizmo is removed from the map
+2. Gizmo is removed from the grid layout.

-**Postconditions:** Gizmo has been removed from the map

----
+**Postcondition:** The grid layout does not contain the removed gizmo.

-### Connect Gizmos
+### Connect Gizmos[^2]

-**Description:** Connects a gizmo trigger to a gizmo action.
+[^2]: connects a gizmo trigger to a gizmo action

-**Preconditions:** Editor mode selected
+**Precondition:** Editor mode enabled

-**Triggers:** Connect switch has been toggled
+**Trigger:** Connect switch has been toggled

-**Paths:**

-**Main**
+**Path:**

-1. The user selects a gizmo G0 from the grid, the gizmo then becomes highlighted.
+1. The user selects a gizmo from the grid, the gizmo then becomes highlighted.
+If the gizmo cannot trigger then notify user through the status label, go to `1`.

-2. ???
-Status label "<gizmoID> trigger selected, now connect to an action". ???

-3. The user selects a gizmo Gi from the grid, the gizmo becomes highlighted in a different way.
+1. The user selects a second gizmo from the grid which then becomes highlighted in a different way.
+If the selected gizmo doesn't have an action then notify user through the status label, go to `2`.

-4. Go to 3 or stop.

-**A3**

-1. If Gi doesn't have an action, notify the user and go back to M3.

-**Postconditions: the ** G0 trigger is now connected to Gi action where i is in [1..39].
+**Postcondition:** The first gizmo's trigger is now connected to the second gizmo's action.

----

 ### Clear playing area

-**Precondition:** Editor mode selected and at least one action performed
+**Precondition:** Editor mode enabled and at least one edit action performed

-**Triggers:** "Clear Board" button selected
+**Trigger:** "Clear Board" button selected

 **Path:**

-1. User clicks "Clear Board" button
+1. User clicks the "Clear Board" button

 1. All gizmos are removed from the playing area

-**Postconditions:** The playing area is empty and ready for editing

-All gizmos are cleared from the board
+**Postconditions:** All gizmos are cleared from the grid layout.
+Physics properties like gravity and friction are preserved.

----

----

-### Adding New Ball
+### Adding a new ball[^3]

-**Description:** Placing a new ball in the playing area
+[^3]: placing a new ball in the playing area

-**Preconditions:** Editor mode selected, ball have not yet been added
+**Precondition:** Editor mode enabled, a ball does not exist in the current grid layout

-**Triggers:** "New ball" button clicked
+**Trigger:** "New ball" button clicked

-**Paths:**

-* **Main:**

-1. Ball details input modal appears on the screen, displaying editable default values.
+**Path:**

-2. The user enters values in the input fields for the velocity (0L/sec to 200L/sec), diameter (default is 0.5L) or chooses to go with the default values.
+1. The user enters values in the input fields for the velocity (0L/sec to 200L/sec), diameter (default is 0.5L) or chooses to go with the default values.

-3. The user selects a grid point to place the ball at.
+1. The user selects a grid location to place the ball at.
+If the grid location is occupied, go to `2`, else `end`.
+If The user clicks on an absorber go to `3`.

-* **A2:**

-1. Values are in the wrong format, notify the user.

-2. Go back to M2.

-* **A3:**

-1. User clicks on an absorber.

-2. The ball is placed in the right bottom corner of the absorber.
+3. The ball is placed in the right bottom corner of the absorber.

-Postconditions: a new ball is now added to the playing area.
+**Postcondition:** A new ball is now added to the playing area.

----

 ### Remove Ball